All right, news roundup information overload hour.

 Yeah.

-I mean, This this is the great lie.
+I mean, this is the great lie.

-You know, they wrap it up in a nice package, and it's human and they call it human infrastructure.
+You know, they wrap it up in a nice package, and it's human, and they call it human infrastructure.

-A nation, you know, of you know, w how stupid is are we to go into a dumb deal like that?
+That would make America a nation of suckers, a nation, you know, of, you know, how stupid are we to go into a dumb deal like that?

 And Biden puts us in it.